Uniparental disomy: Phenotype

 UPD has rarely been studied prospectively, with most reports focusing on either known conditions or incidental findings.
-It has been proposed that the incidence may not be as low as believed, rather it may be under-reported.
+It has been proposed that the incidence may not be as low as believed; rather, it may be underreported.

 All chromosomes

 Genome wide UPD, also called uniparental diploidy, is when all chromosomes are inherited from one parent.
 Only in mosaic form can this phenomenon be compatible with life.
 As of 2017, there have only been 18 reported cases of genome wide UPD.

 History

-The first clinical case of UPD was reported in 1988 and involved a girl with cystic fibrosis and short stature who carried two copies of maternal chromosome 7.
+Eric Engel first proposed the concept of uniparental disomy in 1980 as both homologous chromosomes are inherited from one parent, with no contribution (for that chromosome) from the other parent.
+Eight years later in 1988, the first clinical case of UPD was reported and involved a girl with cystic fibrosis and short stature who carried two copies of maternal chromosome 7.
 Since 1991, out of the 47 possible disomies, 29 have been identified among individuals ascertained for medical reasons.
 This includes chromosomes 2, 5–11, 13–16, 21 and 22.